denxifenn/Nemo_techseries/NemoApp/API_DOCUMENTATION.md

 ```
 Notes:
 - Legacy support: requests that still send "category" and "time" are mapped to "type" and "startTime" with a default 2-hour endTime.
 - format must be "online" or "offline".
-If "offline", venueType is required ("indoor" or "outdoor").
+If "offline", venueType is required ("indoor" | "outdoor" | "both").
 - type must be one of: sports|arts|culture|music|performance|workshop|tours|other
 - region must be one of: north|south|east|west|central
 - date is "YYYY-MM-DD"; times are 24h "HH:MM" (SGT); startTime must be earlier than endTime